aetperf/aetperf.github.io/_posts/2020-09-18-Logistic-regression-with-JAX.md

 Photo credit: [Papou Moustache](http://www.cpauvergne.com/2018/08/jax.html)

 In this post we are going to simply use JAX' `grad` function (back-propagation) to minimize the cost function of Logistic regression.
-[Logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) is a supervised learning algorithm, for classification.
+That's hardly scratching the surface of we JAX is able to do.
+In case you don't know, [Logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) is a supervised learning algorithm, for classification.

 Here are the steps of this post:
 * load a toy dataset